jimthompson5802/connection_solver/README.md

 The `one_away_analyzer` function in `embedvec_tools.py` analyzes a group of words to identify subgroups that are related to a single topic and recommends a new word to add to the group.
 It generates all possible combinations of three words from the input group and uses a language model to determine if each three-word combination can be related to a single topic.
 If multiple single-topic groups are found, one is selected at random; if only one is found, it is selected; otherwise, no group is selected.

 If a single-topic group is selected, the function creates a new prompt with the selected group's three-words and the remaining words, and sends it to the language model to get a fourth word recommendation.
-The recommended fourth word is combined with the original three word group to form a new group of four words, which is then returned as the Connection Puzzle recommendation.
+The recommended fourth word is combined with the original three word group to form a new group of four words, which is then returned as the Connections Puzzle recommendation.
 If no single-topic groups are found, the function returns `None`.

 Here is an example run demonstrating the one-away error analyzer:
 ```text